open-mmlab/mmocr/docs/en/notes/contribution_guide.md

 # Contribution Guide

+OpenMMLab welcomes everyone who is interested in contributing to our projects and accepts contribution in the form of PR.

 ## What is PR

 `PR` is the abbreviation of `Pull Request`.
 Here's the definition of `PR` in the [official document](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) of Github.